 3. Expansion of the SR

-Further support needed: The SR is willing to integrate new companies with leverage over Indonesian and Philippines fisheries, as well as trading relations with Japanese and South Korean markets.
+Further support needed: The SR is looking to integrate new companies with leverage over Indonesian and Philippines fisheries, as well as trading relations with Japanese and South Korean markets.
 However, new buyers of octopus from Target 75 priority fisheries in North American and European markets are always welcome.